 For outdoors enthusiasts, head to Mount Kilimanjaro and go on an incredible hike.
 The summit gives breathtaking views, and is the highest point in Africa.
 The hike can be difficult due to the high altitude, though, so prepare in advance and do not be discouraged if it is hard to get to the top – the views are worth it!

 An amazing fact is that the wild elephants found in Tanzania today are thought to have lived in the water before they were on land.
-These elephants are believed to have evolved from Dugongs that were more commonly living in Tanzania 55 million years ago.
+These elephants are believed to have evolved from Dugongs that lived in Tanzania 55 million years ago.
 Some dugongs can still be found today in warm waters between East Africa and Australia.

 Here is the optimal way to safari in Tanzania: